Hilbert valued fractionally integrated autoregressive moving average processes with long memory operators

-A complete account on this topic is provided in the survey paper \cite{surveyREF}.
-We recall in \Cref{sec:preliminaries-fiarma} the necessary definitions and facts needed for our purpose about operator theory, linear filtering in the spectral domain and some specific tools for functional time series.
-The construction of \fiarma\ processes is introduced and discussed in \Cref{sec:construction-fiarma}, where the case of a normal long memory operator is detailed.
-Proofs are postponed to \Cref{sec:proofs-fiarma} for convenience.
+A complete account is provided in \cite{surveyREFnew}.
+Here, we rely on the spectral approach to define a $D$-fractional integration filter acting on a weakly stationary process $X$ valued in $\cH_0$.
+We provide necessary and sufficient conditions for this filter to be well defined on a $X$, when $X$ is a $\cH_0$-valued ARMA process and $D$ a normal operator.
+When the ARMA process is causal, we derive the best predictor of $X_t$ given its past $(X_s)_{s<t}$.
+It is thus of interest to investigate whether this best predictor can be consistently estimated from a finite sample $X_1,\dots,X_n$.
+We provide a positive answer to this question when the long memory parameter operator $D$ has a positive definite real part, under mild additional conditions.
+To this end, we study quadratic functionals based on the periodogram of $X_1,\dots,X_n$.
+A result of this study, which is of independent interest, and appears to be novel based on our up-to-date-knowledge, is the following: \begin{theorem} Let $\cH_0$ be a separable Hilbert space and let $(X_t)_t$ be an $\cH_0$-valued ergodic stationary process defined on $(\Omega,\cF,\PP)$ and satisfying $\PEarg{\norm{X_0}_{\cH_0}^2}<\infty$.
+Let us define, for all $n\geq1$ and $1\leq k\leq n$,